 However, if you’re actually working in a nightmare (we heard from employees who feel undervalued, have not have a pay rise for several years and have so much workload that they feel stressed), it’s time to wake up and make the dream job happen for you.
 With the vast majority of employers in the sector looking to hire more people in 2019/20 than they did last year, its the right time to do something about it.

-So, if you want advice on how to get your dream job then click on the button below to take the first step – and send your contact number to our expert Healthcare Communications recruitment team.
+So, if you want advice on how to get your dream job then fill in your details below to send to our expert Healthcare Communications recruitment team.

 Click on the image to the left or here for more information on the 2019 Healthcare Communications Salary survey.